Onetime 'King of Europe' Tusk now fights to lead Poland

 The pinnacle of Tusk’s political career in Poland came in 2007.
 He led Civic Platform to a massive election victory over PiS that elevated him to the post of prime minister until 2014.

 Then came Tusk’s top flight globally.
 He left Poland to become the European Council president, a job he held for another five years until late 2019.
-As he rubbed elbows with Barack Obama and others at G7 summits, Tusk looked from afar on the demise of his party and the takeover of public life by PiS, which had won first of its – so far – two terms in office in 2015.
+As he rubbed elbows with Barack Obama and others at G7 summits, Tusk looked from afar on the demise of his party and the takeover of public life by PiS, which had won the first of its – so far – two terms in office in 2015.

 Working for €1